-What are the requirements to graduate from the School Counselor Education Program?
+What are the requirements to graduate from the M.Ed. in School Counseling Program?

 In order to fulfill program requirements, students must complete the following: